-- Official graduate Application for Admission form. - Official transcripts from the institution that granted the Bachelor's Degree. - The transcript from the institution granting the bachelor's degree is necessary for all applicants.
+- Official graduate Application for Admission can be completed at the following link; Admissions Truett McConnell University. - Official transcripts from the institution that granted the Bachelor's Degree. - The transcript from the institution granting the bachelor's degree is necessary for all applicants.
 If the degree program is incomplete when the application is filed, a transcript of work to that date must be submitted, and after graduation, a final official transcript must be furnished indicating the degree received. - In some cases, official transcripts of all undergraduate coursework may be required. - Official transcripts of any previously completed graduate coursework.

 For further assistance and/or to submit application, please contact the Office of Graduate Admissions, Truett McConnell University, 100 Alumni Drive, Cleveland, GA 30528-1264, 706-865-2134, ext.
-4305, or gradadmissions@truett.edu.
+4305, or graduate-admissions@truett.edu.